gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    sent in user messages.
 Thus, ensuring that if there are DTLS records that need to be delivered in particular order it can be ensured.
-Alternatively, if it is desired that a DTLS record is delvired as early as possible avoiding in-order streams with queued messages and considering stream priorities can result in faster delviery.
+Alternatively, if it is desired that a DTLS record is deliverd as early as possible avoiding in-order streams with queued messages and considering stream priorities can result in faster delviery.